-Emotional spending or Retail Therapy as it is more commonly known is a huge factor when it comes to money concerns women face.
+Emotional spending or “Retail Therapy” as it is more commonly known is a huge factor when it comes to money concerns women face.

 Following an emotional disturbance, women love to soothe themselves by buying expensive clothes or shoes or anything that they’ve had their eyes on for a long time.
 Sometimes impulsive buys prove very expensive and women run the risk of huge credit card bills.

 Remember that these “highs” are temporary and you need to pay your credit card bills at the end of the month, sometimes a lot higher than you anticipated.
-Also evaluate the items in your shopping cart before you hit the checkout desk.
+Also, evaluate the items in your shopping cart before you hit the checkout desk.
 Which of those do you need?

-Many women admit that they lack the confidence when it comes to financial planning and investments.
+Many women admit that they lack confidence when it comes to financial planning and investments.
 Traditionally men have saved for the future and taken big investment decisions while women have handled everyday finances and running of the household.

-It is very important to get over this mind block and start by educating yourself about various financial instruments.
+It is very important to get over this mental block and start by educating yourself about various financial instruments.
 Consult a financial advisor along with your spouse.